 Depending on which team you root for, May 15, 1967, is either a great day or one you’d love to forget about.
 This was the date when a trade forever changed the Boston Bruins franchise.
 The Chicago Blackhawks traded a disgruntled Phil Esposito to the Bruins, along with Ken Hodge and Fred Stanfield, for Pit Martin, Jack Norris, and Gilles Marotte.

-Esposito went from being a very good player in Chicago to a goal-scoring legend in Boston.
+Esposito went from being an excellent player in Chicago to a goal-scoring legend in Boston.
 In fact, all three players excelled with the Bruins, making this one of the most lopsided trades in NHL history.

-Hall of Famer Bobby Clarke can fondly look back on May 15.
-In 1975, Clarke and the Philadelphia Flyers hosted Game 1 of the Stanley Cup Final against the Buffalo Sabres.
+Clarke can fondly look back on May 15 throughout his Hall of Fame career.
+In 1975, he and the Philadelphia Flyers hosted Game 1 of the Stanley Cup Final against the Buffalo Sabres.
 He scored a goal and added two assists as the Flyers won 4-1.
 All four of their goals were scored in the third period.

 On May 15, 1980, the Flyers evened up the Stanley Cup Final with an 8-3 win over the New York Islanders in Game 2.
 Clarke had a goal and three assists in the victory, while Paul Holmgren became the first American-born player to score a hat trick in a Final game.

-Four years later, Clarke retired as an NHL player and was named as the new general manager of the Flyers.
+Four years later, Clarke retired as an NHL player and was named the Flyers’ new general manager.
 He held the job until 1990, with the Flyers getting to two Stanley Cup Finals.
 He returned for a second stint, which lasted from 1994 to 2006.
 He was replaced by his former teammate, Holmgren.

 Good Time for a Shutout

-Patrick Roy extended added to his NHL record, on May 15, 2002, when he picked up his 22nd career playoff shutout.
-Peter Forsberg scored the only goal of the night in the Colorado Avalanche’s 1-0 victory over the Sharks, in Game 7 of the Western Conference Semifinals.
+Patrick Roy extended his NHL record on May 15, 2002, when he picked up his 22nd career playoff shutout.
+Peter Forsberg scored the only goal of the night in the Colorado Avalanche’s 1-0 victory over the Sharks in Game 7 of the Western Conference Semifinals.

 Odds & Ends

 May 15, 1926, is a historic date for the NHL as they announced that New York would be getting a second team.
-A franchise was granted to Madison Square Garden president Tex Rickard and the eventually became the Rangers, joining the Americans, who made their debut in the 1925-26 season.
+A franchise was granted to Madison Square Garden president Tex Rickard, and they eventually became the Rangers, joining the Americans, who made their debut in the 1925-26 season.

-The league also announced that Chicago and Detroit would have teams for the 1926-27 season, pushing the league total up to 10.
-Eventually, the Americans, Montreal Maroons, Ottawa Senators and Pittsburgh Pirates all folded to give us the “Original Six.”
-The Americans were the last team to call it quits, in 1942.
+The league also announced that Chicago and Detroit would have teams for the 1926-27 season, pushing the league to 10.
+Eventually, the Americans, Montreal Maroons, Ottawa Senators, and Pittsburgh Pirates all folded to give us the “Original Six.”
+The Americans were the last team to call it quits in 1942.